About me

 RESEARCH: WORKING PAPERS

-Recessions create enduring effects, or scars, on young individuals’ careers, notably when they occur around critical periods such as high school graduation and college enrollment.
-I investigate how educational choices amplify or mitigate these scarring effects across income levels.
-Low-income young people face dual scarring effects: increased likelihood of dropping out of college and enduring negative labor market entry effects.
-High-income young people strategically evade these repercussions, delaying labor market entry through timely college enrollment during economic downturns.
-I quantify the lifetime repercussions of experiencing a recession during these critical phases.
-The poorest individuals endure a 40% reduction in lifetime consumption if a recession occurs while they are enrolled in college.
-A recession that occurs around the time of high school graduation hinders the college attendance of the middle-to-low-income group, causing a 24% lifetime consumption loss.
+Recessions create enduring effects, or scars, on young individuals’ careers.
+I investigate how educational choices amplify or mitigate these scarring effects by income.
+Low-income young people face dual scarring effects: an increased likelihood of dropping out of college and enduring negative labor market entry effects.
+High- and middle-income young people strategically evade these repercussions by delaying labor market entry through timely college enrollment during economic downturns.
+I quantify the lifetime repercussions of experiencing a recession during these critical phases using a dynamic life-cycle model with educational choices calibrated to US data.
+I find that the negative consequences of recessions are largely concentrated on the poorest subset within the low-income group, who endure a 40% reduction in lifetime consumption if a recession occurs while they are enrolled in college.
+A recession that occurs around the time of high school graduation hinders the college attendance of the second poorest subset within the low-income group, causing a 24% lifetime consumption loss.

 • State dependent Okun’s law: A selective labor hoarding approach Download here